alco/blog/posts/2013-07-22-Rust-lambdas.md

 5
 ```

-Since the closure body does not reference any variables from the outer scope, it is equivalent to an ordinary function.
-In this case, "passing the closure" means "passing the function pointer" as such closures don't have any more restrictions that ordinary function pointers.
+Since the closure body does not reference any variables from the outer scope, it is basically equivalent to an ordinary function: such closures don't have any more restrictions than ordinary function pointers.
 We could use either closure type in the code above with the same visible effect.

 Now let's look at a more interesting case of closures that do capture their environments.